SindhuThalla/GameSimilarToWordle/README.md

 4. Which displays the number of the attempts for the given day.

 The api's are built using Flask and SQLite database is used to store the data.

-Improvements:
-1. The current implementation does not have user specific information.
-2. The test scripts were not added for all scenarios.